IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 Still, some Grasshopper preview items can display their own gum-balls in Rhino.
 To know which ones, please distinguish referenced data from picked data.
 As mentioned in 1.1.3.0.5,referenced data points to existing geometry in an existing Rhino drawing and it is stored in Rhino.
 Picked data describes arbitrary geometry, and it is stored in Grasshopper.

 Rhino's gumball widgets allow mouse-manipulation of the referenced data stored in Rhino.
 Grasshopper's gumball widgets allow mouse-manipulation of the picked data stored directly in Grasshopper.
 Calculated results never display gumballs because they are not inputs under direct user control.
-Instead, they are affected indirectly by changes to the inputs or the algorithms.
+Changes to the inputs or the algorithms acting upon them are necessary to affect the results.

 Grasshopper's gumball widget appears by a picked data item's preview under two conditions.
 The Grasshopper “Gumballs” display toggle must be in its highlighted, enabled state.
 This display toggle appears under the “Display” menu in Grasshopper.
 Also in Grasshopper, the user must select the parameter storing the picked data.